Alfresco/alfresco-ansible-deployment/docs/README.md

 ## Versioning

-The playbooks are currently supported on the following operating systems:
+The playbooks are currently tested on target hosts with the following operating systems:

 * CentOS 7
+* Red Hat Enterprise Linux 7.6

 The table below shows the version of the components deployed by the playbook.